dtr360/spotify-api/README.md

 Go to **nodejs.org**.
 You'll see download links.

-You will also need npm.
+You will also need **npm**.
 Install this in the Terminal via:
 ```
 npm install
 ```

 When the installation is completed, check that your project folder now contains a subfolder called node_modules with a bunch of packages inside.

-You will also need to install the following:
+You will also need to install the following via the Terminal:
 ```
 npm install --save express
 npm install --save request